 Finally, it was back to the ship for dinner and a show.
 Now, we’ve seen plenty of live shows and broadway performances in our day, and I have the say, the on board entrainment was fantastic.
 I can say that some of the performances can rival those seen in the theatre district in NYC!
 Most of the cast appeared in more than one show, but they were all extremely entertaining.
 The Frozen Musical on day three was something that we will never forget.
 The girls were so into all of the songs, and totally surprised when it started to “snow” in the theater, during the final act.

 Yep, we totally drank the Disney Kool Aid, having had so much fun on our four day cruise.
 Ryder, Siella, and Gemma are already asking to go back next year!
 I’ve had some people tell me they would never cruise, but fresh off this cruise, I can tell you, Disney rewrites the script when it comes to cruising.
 So when are you booking your Disney Cruise!
+For the best tips in getting the best price for this amazing cruise look no further.

 Huge thank you to Disney Social Media Moms Celebration for this incredible experience!